 Okay RMNP has a lot of hikes that are short and easy that will take you to some spectacular views, but they often crowded.
 If you are in the park for a few days defiantly take the time to do these.
 Many are still on my to-do list.

-Sky Pond is a 9-mile hike that gains 1780 feet in elevation.
+Sky Pond is a 9.5-mile hike that gains 1,837 feet in elevation.
 When we started the trail was quite crowded but really thinned out towards the top.
-It’s a long slow uphill hike so be sure to bring plenty of water, snacks and of course layers.
+It’s a long slow uphill hike so be sure to bring plenty of water, snacks, and of course layers.
 Colorado weather can really change any second, especially in the summer.
-Summer in Colorado is like the tropics – at higher elevations thunderstorms can appear out of no where, so its best to hit the trails early.
+Summer in Colorado is like the tropics – at higher elevations thunderstorms can appear out of nowhere, so its best to hit the trails early.

 The first lake you reach is Loch Lake.
 It’s simply gorgeous.
 We stayed here for a bit took pictures and enjoyed the view.